FinnitoProductions/Crypto-Sentiment-Tracker/README.md

 ```
 All necessary dependencies will be installed in parallel.
 ### Stanford NLP
 To use the sentiment analysis tools included in the library, you must have Stanford's Natural Language Processing library downloaded and stored in the correct location.
 Download the `.zip` archive at [https://stanfordnlp.github.io/CoreNLP](https://stanfordnlp.github.io/CoreNLP) and place the extracted folder in your home directory.
-Java must be installed for the StanfordNLP library to correctly execute.
+[Java](https://www.java.com/en/) must be installed for the StanfordNLP library to correctly execute.
 ### Showcasing Key Features
-To showcase the key features of the `finndex` library, activate the Jupyter notebook by executing the following command in your terminal:
+To showcase the key features of the `finndex` library, activate the Jupyter notebook `sentiment-analysis.ipynb` by executing the following command in your terminal after navigating to the directory containing the notebook.
 ```shell
 jupyter notebook
 ```
-The execution of this command will open the Jupyter web interface in your default browser.
-Navigate to outermost `finndex` directory in the web interface and open the contained notebook `sentiment-analysis-ipynb`.
-Ensure the notebook environment is set to the same environment where you installed the library.
+The execution of this command will open the Jupyter web interface in your default browser; open the notebook using the presented interface.
-## Setup/Testing -- Development Purposes
+## Setup (Development Purposes)
 ### Virtual Environment
-Once you have cloned the repository, create a virtual environment from which all the notebook code will be executed.
+Once you have cloned the repository (see [Cloning the Repository](#cloning-the-repository)), create a virtual environment from which all the notebook code will be executed.
 This will ensure that all of the installed libraries used are of the correct version.

 Within the cloned repository's directory, execute the following commands in your command line.
 ```shell